 However, for all the many reasons slips, trips, and falls happen, they are preventable.
 With proper safety training and awareness, employers can help reduce the risk of worker injuries and deaths.

-Our goal, at O'Brien & Zehnder Law Firm, is to advance the cause of safety for employees, visitors, members of the public and contractors.
+Our goal, at the O'Brien & Zehnder Law Firm, is to advance the cause of safety for employees, visitors, members of the public and contractors.
 It’s important for construction workers to know how to recognize and prevent slip, trip, and fall hazards.
 Here’s how:

 How to Prevent Falls Due to Slips and Trips?